ucb-152/lab6/README.md

 It is important to learn how to optimize programs to take full advantage of the memory and compute engines available on the target hardware.
 There are many factors to consider when designing a kernel, such as the communication between compute engines and memory, the amount of data a compute engine can work on at a given time, the dependencies between different computations in your kernel, and more.
 By the end of this lab, you should be able to program basic kernels on [NeuronCore](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/arch/neuron-hardware/neuron-core-v2.html#neuroncores-v2-arch), the main accelerator device in [AWS Tranium](https://aws.amazon.com/ai/machine-learning/trainium/) machines.

 There are two sections of the lab, the Directed and Open-Ended Portions.
 The Directed Portion is intended to familiarize you with programming for the Tranium accelerator, while the Open-Ended portion will allow you to explore optimizing your programs to get maximal performance out of the hardware.
-There will be many links to documentation during the lab, and we **highly** recommend you do your best to read them thoroughly.
-It will be difficult to program the accelerator, and more importantly, it will be tough to optimize your programs without background context.
+The Open-Ended submissions will automatically be entered into a leaderboard.
+We will be running a competition, and the most performant kernels will win prizes!

 > [!NOTE]
 >
-> This lab was made possible with the support of AWS, and they will be awarding prizes to the students with the most optimal programs!
+> This lab was made possible with the support of AWS, and they will be awarding prizes to the students with the most optimal kernels!
 See the [Open-Ended Prizes](#prizes) section for more details.

+There will be many links to documentation during the lab, and we **highly** recommend you do your best to read them thoroughly.
+It will be difficult to program the accelerator, and more importantly, it will be tough to optimize your programs without background context.

 ### Graded Items: